-This course is designed to provide an in-depth understanding of the components of wastewater collection systems.
+Designed to provide an in-depth understanding of the components of wastewater collection systems.
 Includes the design, operation, monitoring, maintenance and repair of pump stations as well as equipment maintenance, safety/survival systems, administration and organization principles.
-CSU

 270 PUBLIC WORKS SUPERVISION 3 UNITS